Vectorized/solady/docs/tokens/erc20.md

 ##### Note(s)

 - Emits the `Transfer` event if `amount` of tokens are transferred from the caller to `to` successfully.
+- Reverts with the `InsufficientBalance` error if caller does not have enough tokens.

 ---